 The man was buying the Range Rover for a company called Automotive Consultants of Hollywood.
 He was to leave it at a storage yard a few days later in exchange for $500.
 Had the agents not seized the SUV, they say, it was destined for a buyer in China who didn’t want to pay the marked-up prices at Land Rover dealerships there.
 (2)

-According to the Robert Ray, an attorney representing exporters in a case involving an exporting company based in Memphis, Tennessee, who was exporting luxury vehicles to China, as quoted on Car and Driver: “The government is not contending that the exporting of vehicles themselves is unlawful,” says Ray.
+According to Robert Ray, an attorney representing exporters in a case involving an exporting company based in Memphis, Tennessee.
+That was also exporting luxury vehicles to China, as quoted on Car and Driver: “The government is not contending that the exporting of vehicles themselves is unlawful,” says Ray.
 The legal theory behind these civil-forfeiture actions (they are not yet criminal cases) is that, because a buyer signs an agreement when buying a vehicle that it won’t be exported, those who do export them are purchasing those machines fraudulently.”
 (3)

 This issue has been somewhat unnerving among the vehicle exporting community.
-For example, last year, federal prosecutors and agents with the Secret Service and the Department of Homeland Security initiated widespread efforts to crackdown on “gray market” export business, responsible for sending as many as 35,000 new luxury cars a year to China from the United States.
+For example, last year, federal prosecutors and agents with the Secret Service and the Department of Homeland Security initiated widespread efforts to crack down on the “gray market” export business, responsible for sending as many as 35,000 new luxury cars a year to China from the United States.

-Federal prosecutors in half a dozen states — New Hampshire, New Jersey, Ohio, New York, Texas and South Carolina — have filed criminal or civil actions seeking to put a halt to the resale of luxury cars to China.
-Prosecutors have frozen bank accounts containing the proceeds from auto sales and seized hundreds of cars, some waiting to be shipped from cargo ports in Newark, Staten Island and Long Beach, California.
+Federal prosecutors in half a dozen states — New Hampshire, New Jersey, Ohio, New York, Texas, and South Carolina — have filed criminal or civil actions seeking to put a halt to the resale of luxury cars to China.
+Prosecutors have frozen bank accounts containing the proceeds from auto sales.
+And also seized hundreds of cars, some waiting to be shipped from cargo ports in Newark, Staten Island, and Long Beach, California.

-Auto exporters have fought back stating that there is nothing inherently illegal about purchasing an automobile or taking advantage of a natural arbitrage opportunity created by disparate pricing policies, and that the no-export policies themselves are unlawful and constitute an unfair restraint on trade.
+Auto exporters have fought back stating that there is nothing inherently illegal about purchasing an automobile.
+Or taking advantage of a natural arbitrage opportunity created by disparate pricing policies.
+Also, that the no-export policies themselves are unlawful and constitute an unfair restraint on trade.

 Auto exporters are finding that their protests against the crackdown may be gaining an audience in the courts.
-The New York Times recently reported that a luxury car exporter’s two-year legal battle to recover a Porsche Cayenne and $120,786 seized by authorities has ended with federal prosecutors in South Carolina agreeing to return the property and drop a civil forfeiture lawsuit.
+The New York Times recently reported.
+That a luxury car exporter’s two-year legal battle to recover a Porsche Cayenne and $120,786 seized by authorities has ended.
+Also, federal prosecutors in South Carolina agreeing to return the property and drop a civil forfeiture lawsuit.

-For now, it looks as if those engaged in arbitrage are not at risk of prosecutors further escalating their efforts to stop the practice of exporting luxury vehicles abroad.
-What these cases really illustrate is that the transactions that involve dealers and overseas markets will likely be scrutinized, but criminal prosecution and civil forfeiture may only be reserved for the most extreme cases.
+For now, it looks as if those engaged in arbitrage are not at risk from prosecutors.
+Further escalating their efforts to stop the practice of exporting luxury vehicles abroad.
+Also, what these cases really illustrate is that the transactions that involve dealers and overseas markets will likely be scrutinized.
+But criminal prosecution and civil forfeiture may only be reserved for the most extreme cases.

-For exporters who purchase vehicles through an auction, the risk appears to be next to nothing, as this type of transaction was never targeted to begin with.
+For exporters who purchase vehicles through an auction, the risk appears to be next to nothing.
+As this type of transaction was never a target, to begin with.
 The reaction initially when law enforcement began their crackdown was to assume all forms of arbitrage would be targeted.
-However, this fear was unfounded.
+However, this fear was unfound.

-The primary motivation behind efforts to prosecute these cases was at the behest of car manufacturers protecting their markets in the United States and with the use of strawman buyers.
-All of these practices are not par for the course in normal arbitrage situations and should be viewed as not a risk.
+The primary motivation behind efforts to prosecute these cases was at the behest of car manufacturers protecting their markets in the United States.
+Also, with the use of strawman buyers.
+All of these practices are not par for the course in normal arbitrage situations.
+And you should view this as not a risk.